Measuring Reading Fluency

 Phonological awareness means you recognize the sounds of a language and can distinguish among them.
 A lot of people think that learning the alphabet of a language is the first step in gaining linguistic awareness for reading.
 This may be true for languages such as Thai in which the letters of the alphabet are pronounced exactly as they are written.
 It is not true for English, because many letters, especially the vowels a, e, i, o, and u can take on various sounds.

 For this reason, it is first necessary to learn how to pronounce the phonemes or basic sounds of a language.
-Then, a learner blends the consonant and vowel sounds together to form words.
+Then, a learner blends the consonant and vowel sounds to form words.
 For example, after learning the consonant aspirated sounds of b and p and the long vowel sound e, students can combine them to form the sounds bee and pee.

 Orthographic awareness means you can recognize letters of an alphabet like English or characters of a language such as Chinese.
 It also means you can recognize the correct order in which letters or characters are placed to make words.
 For example, with this awareness, you know that cats is a word in the sentence "The cats aren't big," and that there are spaces between the words.
 With orthographic awareness for Thai, you would recognize that ฉัน is a word in the sentence ฉันรักธอ "I love you."
 For the Chinese sentence 明天我要去北京 "I want to go to Beijing tomorrow.", with an orthographic awareness, one would know that 明天 means tomorrow.
 In addition to this, orthographic awareness includes familiarity with rules for spelling, hyphenation, abbreviations, capitalization, and punctuation.

 When combined, phonological and orthographic awareness create word recognition and pronunciation.
-Young English learners with this awareness should be able to read Dr. Seuss rhyme books.
+Young English learners with this awareness should be able to read Dr. Seuss's rhyme books.
 It is a known fact that before you can read and remember a word, you have to be able to pronounce it

 If one has semantic awareness, you can distinguish between real words and imaginary words or between English and foreign words.
-For example, you know that phander is a made-up word and father is a real one.
+For example, you know that phander is a made-up word, and father is a real one.
 Having semantic awareness also means that for each word you know, a mental image inside your brain matches that word as well as other words associated with it.
 For instance, the word tree associates with forest, leaves, trunk, etc.

 Finally, contextual awareness is like a puzzle clue.
-It indicates the correct placement of words in a sentence and shows understanding of basic grammar rules.
+It indicates the correct placement of words in a sentence and shows an understanding of basic grammar rules.
 It is also needed to differentiate between homophones and homographs.
 For instance, in the sentence, "She runs slowly to the park," contextual awareness tells us that slowly is an adverb and park is a noun.

 Linguistic Awareness for Reading Fluency